lidingxu/wUMCFC/README.md

 ```
 optimize
 ```
-The energy cost of the optimal routing is 3.115.
+Energy cost of the optimal routing is 3.115.

 Now, disable network routing
 ```